 We found 4 family medicine practitioners who accept Catastrophic Compass 6850 near Homosassa, FL.

-Dr. Timothy Peterson works as a family practitioner.
-He studied medicine at the University of Oklahoma College of Medicine.
-Dr. Peterson's average rating from his patients is 3.5 stars out of 5.
-He is an in-network provider for United Healthcare HSA, United Healthcare HMO, and United Healthcare Bronze, as well as other insurance carriers.
+Dr. Timothy Peterson practices family medicine.
+Patient ratings for Dr. Peterson average 3.5 stars out of 5.
+He is an in-network provider for several insurance carriers, including United Healthcare HSA, United Healthcare HMO, and United Healthcare Bronze.
+Dr. Peterson graduated from the University of Oklahoma College of Medicine.

 Conditions / Treatments